mansona/universal-design-system/slides/008-common-misconception.md

   Let's write some notes!
 ---

-# common misconception

-This is a slide!
+> There’s a common misconception that a Design System is just a Style Guide or a Component Library [...] in our opinion, those are both sub-components of a Design System. <cite>https://rangle.io/blog/what-is-a-design-system/</cite>